 Display Political Savvy

 But a healthy approach to political savvy merely reflects your ability to understand the environment you’re working in.
-People who have a well-developed sense of political savvy are able to read the people and personalities they need to interact with, and they learn how to successfully move through that environment with integrity.
+People who have a well-developed sense of political savvy are able to read the people and personalities they need to interact with, and they learn how to successfully navigate that environment with integrity.

 To develop this competency, seek to adapt your communication style to be more effective with different personalities, proactively building relationships in the organization and being accountable for your own responsibilities and mistakes.